A Walk Along The Limehouse Cut Canal

 Maps of the first half of the 19th century show a long "Cable Manufactory" running north of the canal where Burdett Road is now, and parallel to the canal to the right of the towpath was a ropewalk.
 Ropewalks were common in the days of sailing ships, they were long straight narrow pathways where long strands of material were laid before being twisted into ropes.
 The work was dangerous as the fine hemp fibres had a tendency to form a mist and explode.
 The standard length for a British Naval rope was 1,000 feet (305 metres) and a sailing ship required over 32 kilometres of rope.
 The "Cable Manufactory" and ropewalk shown on the old maps would both have been capable of making a British Naval Rope as they were both about 350 metres long.

-On the far side of the Bow Common Lane Bridge the areas on both sides of the canal are in the process of regeneration and consist of a mixture of old and new warehouses and modern housing.
+On the far side of the bridge the areas on both sides of the canal are in the process of regeneration and consist of a mixture of old and new warehouses and modern housing.
 The housing is slowly replacing the industrial buildings.
-In the 19th century this would not have been a very pleasant place to be, on the north bank of the canal were tar, varnish, manure, ammonia, pot ash, rubber and bone works and on the south side a tar and resin distillery and a felt works.
-Somewhat bizarrely, at the time of writing (April 2012), there is a collection of old military vehicles including armoured cars, tanks and missile launchers under a prefabricated roof on the other side of the canal close to Violet Road which crosses the Limehouse Cut on the next bridge that you come to.
+At the time of writing (October 2013), there is a collection of old military vehicles including armoured cars, tanks and missile launchers under a prefabricated roof on the north side of the canal close to Violet Road which crosses the Limehouse Cut on the next bridge that you come to.

 When the wilderness area is not in full leaf you can see behind it a number of timbers and next to the railway bridge a dilapidated concrete structure.
 These are all that remains of an old wharf where barges were loaded with coal from railway sidings.
-The barges were pulled up the River Lea and the Regent's Canal by horse to gasworks and later to coal fired power stations.
+The barges were pulled up the River Lea and the Regent’s Canal by horse to gasworks and later served coal fired power stations.

 Between the railway and the Spratt's factory is a long strip of land used by the residents of the Spratt's development as a garden.
 This was for many years the site of a rope factory.